Digital-Innovation-Foundation/BTMBOK/README.md

 **Summary**

-BTM BOK is a guide to the unified professions responsible to lead Digital Transformation and Digital Innovation, Transformation, and Entrepreneurship (DITE) projects.
+BTM BOK is a guide to the unified professions responsible to lead Digital Innovation, Transformation, and Entrepreneurship (DITE) projects.

 BTM is a broader definition of DITE professional roles.
 It still includes primarily the traditional IS/IT management practices, generally located within the Chief Information Officer (CIO) branch.
 But BTM also integrates Out-of-IT roles, such as Chief Digital Officer (CDO), Digital Product Manager, Digital Marketing, Data Scientists, etc. It is also concerned about digital literacy among all other professional roles involved in DITE projects.